 Overtime, you will create and develop your own MY-NUAL.

-SUGGESTED WAY FORWARD
+A POSSIBLE WAY FORWARD

 You may need to left-click or right click (to obtain a new window), when using hyper-links.
 By the nature of the Internet, hyper-links can come and go.
 Do let me know when one particular link appears to be redundant.
 I’ll look out an alternative.

 Some will be relevant to you; others will not.
-The timing for one nudge may not be right, and other times, the same nudge will hit the nail on the head.
+The timing for one nudge may not be quite right today; another times, the same nudge may hit the nail on the head.

 The material you are about to generate can provide a tool for your own personal development.
 However, some of it may have an emotional impact on you.
 Therefore, you may want to work on your personal development with a consultant.
 If you need some leads to follow up, then let me know.